brian-p-ray/RandomSnippets/README.md

 ### fibonacci
 This was an attempt at "golfing" the fibonacci sequence.
 Therefore, it is very ugly and probably not very efficient.

+### powerball
+I threw together a quick function that loops through all of the powerball data (up to this point) and tallies how many times each number has been called.
+It then spits out the 5 most likely numbers as well as the most likely powerball number to be called.

 ### randomString
 When creating passwords, I generally use online password generators.
 I read something one time about the possibility that these web apps may store the passwords that they generate.
 So, I thought it might be a good idea to roll my own.
 This is a CLI app that once executed, asks you which types of characters you would like and then how long you would like the password to be.
 It then outputs a random string that fits your criteria.